Building a foundation for retirement in your 30s

 Protecting your assets

 Your 30s are a time when you may start to think about what would happen if something went wrong.
 You’ve worked hard, and it’s important to protect your retirement savings.
-Disability insurance is an important provision to have, particularly if your spouse or family depend on your income.
+Disability insurance is an important provision to have, particularly if your spouse or family depends on your income.
 While your employer may offer short-term disability coverage, an individual policy can help ensure that coverage is there for as long as you need it.
 Disability insurance can help you cover your daily expenses while you are unable to work.
 Because it ensures that you can continue to receive partial income, it can help you avoid tapping into your retirement savings.
-Additionally, whole life insurance can help take care of your loved ones financially if something should happen to you, as well as be a source of funds in your retirement.1
+Additionally, whole life insurance can help take care of your loved ones financially if something should happen to you, as well as be a source of funds in your retirement.11

 That said, saving is key, even if 50% isn’t attainable.
-Many financial professionals recommend saving 20% of your income.5 That’s because saving for the future should be a sustainable, lifelong habit.
+Many financial advisors recommend saving 20% of your income.15 That’s because saving for the future should be a sustainable, lifelong habit.
 The immediate goal is to have a year’s worth of expenses in your savings account.
 Once you have this kind of financial cushion in place, you may be in position to weather the unexpected without accruing debt through credit cards or unsecured loans.

 Finding the savings